vkaelin/spring-boot-example/README.md

 - Go to [localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to see the API documentation
 - Go to [localhost:8000/dashboard/overview](http://localhost:8000/dashboard/overview) to access the JobRunr dashboard
+- Go to [localhost:5000](http://localhost:5000) to access the smtp4dev server

 > An admin user is created by default:
 > - `admin` / `password`